cucapra/pollen/flatgfa-py/docs/index.rst

 :class:`Segment` for vertices in the graph, :class:`Path` for walks through the graph, and :class:`Link` for edges in the graph.
+Internally, all of these objects only contain references to the underlying data stored in a :class:`FlatGFA`, so they are very small, but accessing any of the associated data (such as the nucleotide sequence for a segment) require further lookups.

 The :class:`Handle` class is a segment--orientation pair: both paths and links traverse these handles.

 To get a GFA text representation of any of these objects, use ``str(obj)``.
+All these objects are equatable (so you can compare them with ``==``); this uses equality on the underlying references to the data store, so two objects are equal if they refer to the same index in the same :class:`FlatGFA`.

 .. autoclass:: Segment
    :members: